-K-swiss has designed a recent and updated edition of Ultrashot tennis shoes that is shiny blue with a little orange touch which makes it favorite for teens and youngsters as well.
+K-swiss has designed a recent and updated edition of Ultrashort tennis shoes that is shiny blue with a little orange touch which makes it a favorite for teens and youngsters as well.
 It is lightweight than its previous edition.

-The ultrashot 2 has got new SurgeLite technology and thicker tongue type construction, which will provide cushioning without increasing weight.
+The ultrashort 2 has got new SurgeLite technology and thicker tongue type construction, which will provide cushioning without increasing weight.